TaygaHoshi/tt-project/README.md

 This repository is for keeping track of changes to the game rules between versions.
 It may or may not be up to date.
 Playable books will be posted in the releases page after they are made publicly available.

 # Contributing
 Feel free to submit a pull request, but you must read [the introduction](https://taygahoshi.github.io/tt-project/games/tt-project/introduction.html) and [VERSIONING.md](https://github.com/TaygaHoshi/tt-project/blob/main/VERSIONING.md?plain=1).
 You can contribute to most of the places labeled with "#TODO".
+I use [Obsidian](https://obsidian.md/) to edit of these notes, to this project uses [Obsidian Flavored Markdown](https://help.obsidian.md/Editing+and+formatting/Obsidian+Flavored+Markdown) except for this README.md file.
+It uses Github Flavored Markdown instead.

-I use [Obsidian](https://obsidian.md/) to edit of these notes.
 To contribute, you can simply fork this repo, then clone your fork into Obsidian or any equivalent software:
 ```bash
 cd /path/to/obsidian/vault
 git clone your-fork